eins78/Bachelor/Introduction/1-Glossary.markdown

 `Git` is a distributed version/revision control system dubbed as "the stupid content tracker" [-@link:git:readme, line.
 3] and developed by [Linus Thorvalds](https://en.wikipedia.org/wiki/Linus_Torvalds), more commonly known for his inception of this `Linux` kernel.
-Just like Donald Knuth and his `TeX` project, Linus became so frustrated with the lack of (by his standards) good software to solve his problem, that he put of work on linux until git was usable.
+Just like Donald Knuth and his `TeX` project, Linus became so frustrated with the lack of (by his standards) good software to solve his problem, that he put of work on Linux until git was usable.

-For a step-by-step introduction to Versioning and git, see the chapter *Versioning*.
+For a step-by-step introduction to Version Control and git, see the chapter *Versioning*.